uday-GitRepo/news-portal/README.md

 4. Update the BASE_URI value with WEB API prj base url in the src/app/core/constnts.ts path of ANgular App.
-4. Open a Terminal from Visual Studio COde menu options
+4. Open a Terminal from Visual Studio Code menu options
 5. Go to main project directory vid cd path command
 6. Run ng serve to build and run the project.

-## **Verification:** Verify the ANgular UI screen is loaded witout eroors.
+## **Verification:** Verify the Angular UI screen is loaded wittout erros.